 You need to consider factors to determine how long your child should be sleeping.
 Many of them are similar to the previous section.

-• If your child wakes earlier than he should, analyze the external factors and troubleshoot the situation.
+- If your child wakes earlier than he should, analyze the external factors and troubleshoot the situation.
 Is your child teething or sick?
 Was the dog barking?
 Is your child in a growth spurt?
 Was he up too long?
 Is he cold?
 Really try to find the reason for the early waking so you can know both what to do about it and how to avoid it in the future.
-See Naps: Troubleshooting and The First 5 Things to Check When Your Baby is Taking Short Naps.
+See The Complete Guide to Troubleshooting Short Baby Naps and The First 5 Things to Check When Your Baby is Taking Short Naps.

 RULE #3: If baby wakes up cranky, he didn’t have a good enough nap